Tabish06/Bike-Classifier-using-CNN/README.md

 Deep Learning Classification problem using Convolutional Neural Network.

 This Github links helps in classifying image as a mountain bike or a road bike.
+Add data to data folder divided in mountain bike and road bikes for training

 ## TensorBoard Graph
 ![TensorBoard Graph](https://github.com/Tabish06/Bike-Classifier-using-CNN/blob/master/images/2019-01-29%20(2).png)